232323laslo/Good_password/README.md

-# Good_password
+# Good password

-The is_password_good(password) function takes the string password as an argument and returns 'Your password is safe' if the password is good, 'Your password is not safe' otherwise.

-A password is strong if:
+A password is strong in case:
 its length is at least 8 characters;
 it contains at least one capital letter (upper case);
 it contains at least one lowercase letter (lower case);